ibrahimsugun/echoTrace/README.md

 ## 📝 License

-This project is developed for hobbie.
+This project is developed for personal hobbie.

 ## 👥 Contact